 Nathan Meffert, the sole author of Food for Free Thought, has done field research on the mammals of North America and amongst indigenous societies in both North and South America.
 He has taught ecological design to landscape architects, farmers, and urban planners, and has applied and developed design thinking as a discipline for business systems innovation in the manufacturing sector.

 These days, you can find him publishing articles, essays and podcasts in the areas of free speech, critical thinking, social progress, art and innovation on the Food for Free Thought blog and on Twitter and Instagram as an activist, public thinker, and poet.
-Nathan also recently co-founded Modern Animal Social Brand and Innovation Studio (modernanimal.co) to help mission-driven social and creative organizations tell compelling stories, build movements, and change the world.
+Nathan also recently co-founded Modern Animal Strategy & Design Studio (modernanimal.co) to help small teams and large organizations envision and implement great ideas, develop elegant integrated marketing programs, build creative culture, and create memorable brands.

 Nathan is a member of the Lean Enterprise Institute (LEI), the Professional Design Association (AIGA), and the Social Enterprise Alliance (SEA).
 You can follow him on Facebook here, Twitter here and Instagram here.
 Or, go out on a limb and email him here.